md-zaman/jenkins-learning/Notes.md

     Change the script:
     echo "Hello, $FIRST_NAME $SECOND_NAME $LAST_NAME"

-    Now you will get option to Enter the First Name and the Second Name and a choice to select from a dropdown where the above options are available- Smith, Gonzales, Doe
+    Now you will get option to Enter the First Name and the Second Name and a choice (drop-down) to select from a dropdown where the above options are available- Smith, Gonzales, Doe

 24. Basic Logic and Boolean Parameters